splunk/observability-workshop/docs/module3/nginx.md

     service/nginx created
     ```

-Run `kubectl get svc` then make a note of the `CLUSTER-IP` address allocated to the NGINX service.
+Run `kubectl get svc` then make a note of the `CLUSTER-IP` address that is allocated to the NGINX service.

 === "Input"